LatrecheYasser/banana-collecter-agent-/Report.md

 # banana-collecter-agent
  ## how the Qnetwork works:
- the Qnetwork consiste of 2 networks of the smae architecteur, used in parallel in the learning phase. the first one is the local network which is the principal one that used to predict the Q(s,a) and the other one used to predict the target Q value, we train the local network and at some point we update the other one by coping the paramaters of the first one to the other one.
+ the Qnetwork consiste of 2 networks of the same architecteur, used in parallel in the learning phase. the first one is the local network which is the principal one that used to predict the Q(s,a) and the other one used to predict the target Q value, we train the local network and at some point we update the other one by coping the paramaters of the first one to the other one.

+and we use the **MSE** function to calculate the difference between the target and the predicted Q value and based on that we improve the networks

  ## network description <br/>